Lana Gogoberidze: Biography

-Educated at Tbilisi State University and Moscow State University of Cinematography, Gogoberidze headed Director's Studio at the Rustaveli Theatre School, Tbilisi, in 1975.
+In 1988, she became President of the International Association of Women Directors.
 She was elected to the Parliament of Georgia from 1992 to 1995.
+From 1996 to 2000, she was a member of the Parliamentary Assembly of the Council of Europe.
 In 2004, she served as Georgia's Ambassador to France.

 Gogoberidze's fiction and documentary movies have won several international awards.
 Her film Day Is Longer Than Night was entered into the 1984 Cannes Film Festival.
 In the same year, she was a member of the jury at the 34th Berlin International Film Festival.
+She also holds the State Award of the USSR, the State Award of the Georgian SSR, the People's Artist of the Republic of Georgia and the French Legion of Honour.

-Gogoberidze was married beginning in 1958 to the architect Vladimir Aleksi-Meskhishvili (died 1978), with two daughters.
+Gogoberidze was married beginning in 1958 to the architect Vladimir Aleksi-Meskhishvili (died 1978).
+She has two daughters, with Salomé Alexi also becoming a director.